-Applications shall be submitted to the Planning Staff for processing.
+Applications shall be submitted to the planning staff for processing.
 Each application shall contain the following information:

-- (1) A description of the property to be used, rented, or leased for the Temporary Use, including all information necessary to accurately portray the property. - (2) A description of the proposed use. - (3) Sufficient information to determine the setback requirements, sanitary facilities, and availability of parking space to service the proposed use. - (4) The name, address and phone number of the applicant along with the name of the person who is responsible to work with the Town of Daniel for compliance. - (5) A map showing boundaries of the proposed site and the surrounding property within one thousand (1,000) feet, with the names and addresses of all property owners abutting the property where the "Temporary Use" or "Structure" is to be located. - (6) A statement of the proposed time period and hours of operation of such use. - (7) A copy of any liability insurance policy which may be required to be amended to include protection for the Town of Daniel, if deemed necessary.
+- (1) A description of the property to be used, rented, or leased for the temporary use, including all information necessary to accurately portray the property. - (2) A description of the proposed use. - (3) Sufficient information to determine the setback requirements, sanitary facilities, and availability of parking space to service the proposed use. - (4) The name, address and phone number of the applicant along with the name of the person who is responsible to work with the Town of Daniel for compliance. - (5) A map showing boundaries of the proposed site and the surrounding property within one thousand feet (1,000'), with the names and addresses of all property owners abutting the property where the "temporary use" or "structure" is to be located. - (6) A statement of the proposed time period and hours of operation of such use. - (7) A copy of any liability insurance policy which may be required to be amended to include protection for the Town of Daniel, if deemed necessary.